TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

    hello world!

-How do I access a module written in Python from C?
+How do I access a module written in Python kutoka C?
 --------------------------------------------------

 You can get a pointer to the module object as follows::